Tajae Sharpe: 2016 season

-Sharpe was selected in the fifth round with the 140th overall pick by the Tennessee Titans in the 2016 NFL draft.

-On May 9, 2016, the Titans signed Sharpe to a four-year, $2.61 million contract with a signing bonus of $274,884.
+Sharpe was selected by the Tennessee Titans in the fifth round (140th overall) of the 2016 NFL draft.
+On May 9, 2016, he signed a four-year, $2.61 million contract with a signing bonus of $274,884.

 Throughout training camp, Sharpe competed with Andre Johnson, Dorial Green-Beckham, and Kendall Wright for a starting wide receiver position.
 He was named one of the starting wide receivers, opposite Rishard Matthews, going into the regular season.

 Sharpe made his NFL debut and first NFL start in the season-opener against the Minnesota Vikings.
 He finished the 25–16 loss with seven receptions for 76 yards.
 During a Week 10 47–25 victory over the Green Bay Packers, Sharpe caught three passes for 68 yards and his first NFL touchdown on a 33-yard reception from Marcus Mariota in the third quarter.
-In the next game against the Indianapolis Colts, Sharpe had four receptions for 68 yards and a 34-yard touchdown pass as the Titans lost on the road by a score of 24–17.
+In the next game against the Indianapolis Colts, Sharpe had four receptions for 68 yards and a 34-yard touchdown pass during the 24–17 road loss.

+Sharpe finished his rookie year with 41 receptions for 522 yards and two touchdowns in 16 games and 10 starts.
 The Titans tripled their win total from the previous year, finishing with a 9–7 record, but did not qualify for the playoffs.

-Sharpe finished his rookie season with 41 receptions for 522 yards and two touchdowns in 16 games and 10 starts.

 2017 season

 On September 2, 2017, Sharpe was placed on injured reserve with a foot injury, ending his season before it even started.
 Without Sharpe, the Titans finished with a 9–7 record and qualified for the playoffs.
-However, their season ended after they lost to the New England Patriots in the Divisional Round.
+However, their season ended after they lost on the road to the New England Patriots in the Divisional Round.